To add an HTML5 creative:

 |Save and go to traffic screen||Saves the current creative and goes to the traffic screen for that creative|

 If a creative consists of more than one file, e.g. a background image and a video clip, you can add these individual files to the creative.
 After a format is selected, a new section becomes available: More files.
 This section enables you to add up to six files to a creative.
 Click More files... to expand this section.
-Five buttons, that make it possible for you to upload more files, appear.
+Five buttons appear that make it possible for you to upload more files.

 After the file is uploaded, a visual preview of the creative appears.
 Check if there are no errors.

-- In Google Chrome, click the shield button that is situated on the right of the browser's address bar.
+- In Google Chrome, click the shield button situated on the right of the browser's address bar.
 Click the Load unsafe script button to enable the preview of the HTML5 creative.

-- In Mozilla Firefox, click the shield button that is situated on the left of the browser's address bar.
+- In Mozilla Firefox, click the shield button situated on the left of the browser's address bar.
 In the drop-down menu, choose Disable protection for now.

 Link to live preview